 "Well, we are!" said Harry.
 "She's going to quit the team right after the tournament."
 He got a dreamy look for a few moments.
-"It'll be nice to have her at home.
+"It'll be nice to have her around.
 Half the time when I get home from work she's still down there practicing or else the team needs her for some barmy fundraiser.
-Last month they were in Diagon Alley and she had to dress up like a Golden Snitch because she's the smallest one on the team."
+Last month they were in Diagon Alley and she had to dress up like a Snitch because she's the smallest one on the team."

 "About what?
 I'm already an uncle three times," referring to Bill's children Victoire and Dominique, and Percy's daughter Molly.
 "It's getting boring."

-He pounded Harry's back.
+Ron jumped up, reached across the desk and pulled Harry into a hug, pounding his back.
 "This is brilliant!
 Did you tell anyone else yet?"

-Harry grinned back as he Scourgified the purple mess splattered on the door and floor.
+Harry grinned back as he Scourgified the purple mess on the door and floor.
 "No, and I don't even know if she wanted you to know.
 Please don't tell Mum or Dad or anyone else, and especially don't tell George.
 He'll start inundating us with jokes for the kid, and the place is already too cluttered, there's junk everywhere . . ."